TypeCellOS/BlockNote/packages/website/docs/docs/side-menu.md

 ## Custom Drag Handle Menu

-BlockNote lets you customize which items appear in the Drag Handle Menu.
-Have a look at the example below, in which the color picker item is replaced with a custom item that opens an alert.
+If you want to change the items in the Drag Handle Menu, or replace it altogether, you can do that using a React component.

+You can see how this is done in the example below, which has a custom Drag Handle Menu with two items.
+The first one deletes the selected block, while the second opens an alert.

 ::: sandbox {template=react-ts}